 Language – The biggest concern is discriminating based on ability to speak English, or what accent one carries.
 The EEOC is clear that unless speaking English is necessary to ensure the safety of the workplace, then an employer cannot make an “English-only” law.
 This carries over to those with accents, or who are only partially fluent.

 Cultural Beliefs – Much of this falls into the category of religious discrimination.
 However, there are some cultural beliefs that are not based on religion that a person adheres to.
 Discriminating based on this is illegal.

 Harassment – Harassment happens in many different ways.
 If an employee is being harassed due to their national origin, then the work environment has become hostile and unsafe.
 Failure to supervise employees engaging in harassment is illegal

 Basically anything that discriminates an employee (or potential employee) based on his or her language or beliefs, falls under the category of national origin discrimination.
 This includes racial slurs, denial of employment/advancement, or discipline.
 If you have been discriminated based on these things, you may be able to file a national origin discrimination lawsuit.

 Contact Phillips Dayes about Your National Origin Discrimination Lawsuit

-If you have experienced discrimination in the workplace, even if it was not based on your national origin, you should schedule your free initial consultation with an attorney from today.
+If you have experienced discrimination in the workplace, even if it was not based on your national origin, you should schedule your initial consultation with an attorney from today.
 Simply call 1-800-917-4000, or fill out the contact form on this page to get started.